radubotanel99/MyBooks/README.md

 - [Contributing](#contributing)

 ## Introduction
 The My Book Library App is an Android application that allows users to easily manage their book library.
 Users can add new books, view existing books, edit book details, and delete books.
-The app provides features like categorizing books, tracking borrowing status, and maintaining a record of book details.
+The app provides features like categorizing books, tracking lent status, and maintaining a record of book details.

 ## Features
 - Add new books to the library with title, author, publisher, category, description, and other details.